 4. Can Teach A Man To Fish provide start-up capital and/or physical resources?

-Unfortunately, Teach A Man To Fish cannot provide start-up capital for schools.
-However, the educational materials you will receive include plenty of ideas on how to generate your own start-up capital.
-We provide a special ‘Raising your Start-up Capital Guide’ with many inspirational and practical ideas from schools around the world.
+Don't worry though, the educational materials provided include plenty of ideas on how to finance your school business.
+You can find out more about this in the ‘Raising the Start-Up Capital Guide’ which contains many inspirational and practical ideas from schools around the world.

 5. What is an Award Level?

-We highly recommend that you check out the Achievement Criteria (which you can in the Get Support section) early on in your participation so that you are aware of exactly what our judges will be looking out for and have the best possible chance of receiving your Award Level Certificate at the end of the year.
+We highly recommend that you check out the Achievement Criteria early on in your participation so that you are aware of exactly what is required to achieve your Award Level Certificate at the end of the year.

 6. Our school wants to set up more than one school business.
 How can we register multiple business teams?